narf9995/CARPS/README.md

 Health is measured in **Flesh** & **Grit**.

-**Flesh**: The physical constraints of your body, measured by just Physical,
+**Flesh**: The physical constraints of your body, measured by Physical.

-**Grit**: Your growing ability to avoid and respond to damage, measured by Agility + Knowledge.
+**Grit**: Your ability to avoid and respond to damage, measured by Agility + Knowledge.

 Stress